Local Identification of Nonparametric and Semiparametric Models: Semiparametric CCAPM

 Equation (\ref{compac op}) implies $\text{E}[A_{tj}g(c_{t+1})|\tilde{W}_{t}]$ is a Hilbert-Schmidt integral operator and hence compact.
 Analogous conditions could be imposed to ensure that $\mathcal{M}$ is closed.
-The sufficient conditions for nonsingularity of $\Pi $ involve completeness of the conditional expectation $\text{E}[A_{tj}h(c_{t+1},c_{t})|\tilde{W}_{t}].$ As previously noted, sufficient conditions for completeness can be found in Newey and Powell (2003) and Andrews (2011) and completeness is generic in the sense of Andrews (2011) and Lemma 3.
+The sufficient conditions for nonsingularity of $\Pi $ involve completeness of the conditional expectation $\text{E}[A_{tj}h(c_{t+1},c_{t})|\tilde{W}_{t}]$ and a stronger version of a measurably separable condition from Florens, Mouchart, and Rolin (1990).
+As previously noted, sufficient conditions for completeness can be found in Newey and Powell (2003) and Andrews (2011) and completeness is generic in the sense of Andrews (2011) and Lemma 3.
+A simple sufficient condition for the measurably separable hypothesis is that the support of $(c_{t+1},c_{t})$ is $\Re _{+}^{2}$, where $\Re _{+}=[0,\infty ).$

 Condition b) is weaker than condition a).
 Condition (b) turns out to imply global identification of $\beta _{0}$ and $g_{0}$ (up to scale) if $g_{0}(c)$ is bounded, and bounded away from zero.
-Because we focus on applying the results of Section 4, we reserve this result to Theorem A.3 in the Appendix.
-Even with global identification the result of Theorem 12 (a) is of interest, because nonsingularity of $\Pi $ will be necessary for $\gamma _{0}$ to be estimable at a root-n rate.
-The identification result for $\gamma _{0}$ in Theorem A.3 involves large and small values of consumption growth, and so amounts to identification at infinity, that generally does not lead to root-n consistent estimation, e.g. see Chamberlain (1986).
+Because we focus on applying the results of Section 4, we reserve this result to Theorem A.3 in Appendix D. Even with global identification the result of Theorem 12 (a) is of interest, because nonsingularity of $\Pi $ will be necessary for $\gamma _{0}$ to be estimable at a root-n rate.
+The identification result for $\gamma _{0}$ in Theorem A.3 involves large and small values of consumption growth, and so amounts to identification at infinity, that may not lead to root-n consistent estimation, e.g. see Chamberlain (1986).

 A different approach to the nonparametric rank condition, that does not require any instrument $w(Z_{t})$ in addition to $c_{t}$, can be based on positivity of $g_{0}(c)$.
 The linear operator $\mathrm{E} [A_{tj}g(c_{t+1})|c_{t}]$ and $g(c)$ will be infinite dimensional (functional) analogs of a positive matrix and a positive eigenvector respectively, by equation (\ref{2nd kind eq}).
 The Perron-Frobenius Theorem says that there is a unique positive eigenvalue and eigenvector (up to scale) pair for a positive matrix.
 A functional analog, based on Krein and Rutman (1950), gives uniqueness of $g_{0}(c),$ as well as of the discount factor $\delta _{0}$.
 To describe this result let $r(c,s)=\mathrm{E} [R_{t+1,j}|c_{t+1}=s,c_{t}=c],$ $f(s,c)$ be the joint pdf of $ (c_{t+1},c_{t}) $, $f(c)$ the marginal pdf of $c_{t}$ at $c$ and $ K(c,s)=r(c,s)s^{-\gamma _{0}}f(s,c)/[f(s)f(c)].$ Then the equation $\mathrm{E }[A_{tj}g(c_{t+1})|c_{t}]=g(c_{t})$ can be written as